Posting in multiple languages on Facebook and Instagram can open up your brand to millions of new users.

 Creating a Facebook page localization strategy

 As with any localization strategy, it’s best to start small and build as you gain results and confidence.
-Start with localizing for specific regions that you’ve identified as potential new markets.
+Start by localizing to specific regions you’ve identified as potential new markets.

 It’s crucial to pinpoint who your audience is, where they’re based and what languages they speak.
-Look at the analytics pages on Facebook (and Instagram) to see where your audience is and their interests.
+Look at Facebook’s analytics pages (and Instagram’s) to see where your audience is and what interests they have.

 Tip: Use Facebook’s Meta Foresight Insight tool to help you generate interactive reports filtered by topic, region or segment to improve your Facebook page localization.